okx/okexchain-docs/building-modules/ibc-module/ibc.md

 ### **Basic example**

-Users on the Cosmos chain making asset transfers to the OKC chain:
+Users on the Cosmos chain making asset transfers to the OKTC chain:

 ![example01](../../img/ibc-example-01.jpg)